mnemnion/marmalade/athena.md

 Athena is written in [Git Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), a format designed around code sharing.
 The executable parts are written in [Clojure](http://clojure.org), using the [Instaparse](https://github.com/Engelberg/instaparse) parsing library.

+##Bootstrap

+To bootstrap Athena, we write a restricted program.
+It does not weave, so much as extract and concatenate code.

+We then write more Markdown that specifies a macro format, also in this restricted format.
+We use our first weaver to weave both generations of the project into Athena, which will then be more broadly useful.

 Clojure projects are typically generated with [Leiningen](https://github.com/technomancy/leiningen), and Athena is no exception.
 Leiningen projects are specified in a root directory file called `project.clj`.

 This is project.clj: